rotembar22/Offensive-comments-classification-using-Bert/README.md

 <br>In this project, I decided to use BertForSequenceClassification.
 BertForSequenceClassification is a BERT model with an added single linear layer on top for classification that we will use as a sentence classifier.
 The entire pre-trained BERT model and the additional untrained classification layer are trained on our specific task as we feed input data.

+# Model Results and Discussion

+AUC results:  0.964

+<br>We received a high AUC, but to truly evaluate the methodology performance, we need to compare the results with other algorithms.
+The main flow of the text classification task contains three components: word embedding, sentence embedding, and classification.
+Here are a few examples:

+* TF-IDF +Logistic Regression -> popular simple solution that is widely used.
+Note that TF-IDF is not an embedding model.
+It is a vectorization algorithm.
+* word2vec/GLOVE (avg) + classifier (SVM/RF/LR)

+Addinutly, AUC indicates the model performance over all the thresholds between Precision and Recall.
+For further analysis, we need to define what is more essential.
+Precision quantifies the number of offensive comments that are actually offensive.
+Or Recall that quantifies the number of offensive comments predictions made out of all comments.
+So, suppose we want to minimize the offensive comments as possible, also at the cost of classifying good comments.
+In that case, we will wish to get High Recall.
+On the other hand, in case reviewing offensive comments costs us significant money\time, and we don't care if there are offensive comments once in a while.
+We will want high Precision.